DeVikingMark/miden-base/docs/src/account/components.md

+---
+sidebar_position: 6
+title: "Components"
+---

 # Account Components

 Account components are reusable units of functionality that define a part of an account's code and storage.
-Multiple account components can be merged together to form an account's final [code](./code.md) and [storage](./storage.md).
+Multiple account components can be merged together to form an account's final [code](./code) and [storage](./storage).

 As an example, consider a typical wallet account, capable of holding a user's assets and requiring authentication whenever assets are added or removed.
 Such an account can be created by merging a `BasicWallet` component with an `RpoFalcon512` authentication component.
 The basic wallet does not need any storage, but contains the code to move assets in and out of the account vault.
 The authentication component holds a user's public key in storage and additionally contains the code to verify a signature against that public key.
 Together, these components form a fully functional wallet account.